 Dr. Doug Shackelford on Triangle Fellows

-Douglas A. Shackelford serves as the dean of UNC Kenan-Flagler Business School.
+Douglas A. Shackelford served as the dean of UNC's Business School from '14-'22.
 He's an academic leader in taxes and business strategy, business-education innovator, and internationally-recognized scholar.

 Katherine Alsdorf on Triangle Fellows